What do writers do? To be a screenwriter, all you have to do is write, and many people struggle with doing that consistently.

 Life happens.
 You may have wanted to finish your screenplay in 30 days, but now it’s Day 31 and you still have 20 pages to go.
 Don’t kick yourself for failing to meet your deadline.
 You’re only human.
 Pick yourself back up and get to work finishing those 20 pages in the near future.

 What do writers do all day?
 The truth is that they have various other projects.
 They may have errands to run or take care of their family.
-Most writers don’t have eight hours a day to devote to writing, so you don’t have to hold yourself to some unattainable standard.Chuck Palahniuk, author of Fight Club and Choke has a great analogy to the writing process.
-In this video, he compares writing to going to the bathroom and how if you don’t really need to push something out, then you should just go and live your life.
+Most writers don’t have eight hours a day to devote to writing, so you don’t have to hold yourself to some unattainable standard.Chuck Palahniuk, whose novel was adapted into the Fight Club script we all know, has a great analogy to the writing process.
+In the video below, he compares writing to going to the bathroom.
+Basically, get in, get out, and move on with your day.

 You don’t need to sit at your computer if you just don’t feel like writing.
 While building up daily writing habits is good, it’s also good to have a life.
 You don’t want to go overboard and push back writing your spec script for months, but taking a day break every now and then is healthy

 You’ll have an easier time learning how to write every day if you have the right tools at your disposal.
-Read up on StudioBinder’s screenwriting software to see how it can help you.
-It makes the screenwriting process so much simpler by automatically formatting everything how you need it, so you can spend less time worrying about spacing and more time focusing on your story.
+Explore StudioBinder’s free screenwriting software to help you write in proper script formatting.